amacgregor/allanmacgregor/src/pages/articles/2014-02-17-magento-hhvm/index.md

 ---
-title: "Magento and HHVM"
+title: 'Magento and HHVM'
-date: "2014-02-17"
+date: '2014-02-17'
 layout: post
 draft: false
-path: "/posts/magento-and-hhvm"
+path: '/posts/magento-and-hhvm'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "PHP"
+  - 'PHP'
-    - "Programming"
+  - 'Programming'
-description: "If you are developer or system administrator working with Magento running one or more medium sized stores, chances are that you are familiar with the many challenges of optimizing and scaling Magento."
+description: 'If you are developer or system administrator working with Magento running one or more medium sized stores, chances are that you are familiar with the many challenges of optimizing and scaling Magento.'
 ---

 If you are developer or system administrator working with **Magento** running one or more medium sized stores, chances are that you are familiar with the many challenges of optimizing and scaling Magento.

 **Magento** is (in)famous for its performance, specially when scaling to a large numbers products, transactions or even catalog rules, seasoned Magento developers have probably hit at least one of this performance bottle necks more than once.